Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Your employer will use the Home Office Employer Checking Service on GOV.UK to confirm your status.

-If your leave expires when you’re employed, your employer must confirm your right to work with the Home Office within 28 days.
+If your leave expires when during your employment, your employer must confirm your right to work with the Home Office within 28 days.
 If the office doesn’t confirm it, your employer can dismiss you.

 Your Employer’s Contact to the Home Office